 Some people disagree with postprocessing, they think a photo should not be retouched or boosted and what happened when you press the shutter should be the final image you see.
 That’s all well and good.
 However, rather than carry loads of filters around with me when I’m out taking photos I prefer to put them in at the postprocessing stage.
 While you can’t truly replicate the effect of a polarising filter in postprocessing you can get about three-quarters of the way there.

 The thing with travel photography is that you will be carrying your equipment a lot, so you need to make it as light as possible!
-You’ll thank me if you do.
+Indeed, you’ll thank me if you do.
 My Tripod is only 1.3kg in weight.
 While you wouldn’t use it as a studio tripod it is ideal for travel and landscape photography.
 If you need to add extra stability to the tripod it has a hook on it to hang your bag on, thus giving it more weight and the extra stability you are looking for.

 Also, I tend to add a lot of graduated filters especially neutral density graduated filters in Lightroom to save me having to carry them around as mentioned before.
 The sky is often several stops lighter than the ground.